Portugal's president tests positive for COVID-19, has no symptoms | Politics

-Portugal's President Marcelo Rebelo de Sousa has tested positive for the coronavirus but has so far shown no symptoms, his office said on Monday.
+Portugal's President Marcelo Rebelo de Sousa, who is seeking a second term in an election on Jan.
+24, has tested positive for the coronavirus but has so far shown no symptoms, his office said on Monday.

-The 72-year-old is seeking a second term as the country's president in an election on Jan.
-24.
+The 72-year-old had one major presidential debate scheduled for Tuesday, as well as a meeting with health experts to discuss the details of a planned lockdown to be announced on Wednesday, but his office said he had already cancelled all his public appearances.
+In a statement shared on his official website, Rebelo de Sousa's office said the president has already informed Prime Minister Antonio Costa and Health Minister Marta Temido of the situation.

+Rebelo de Sousa will self-isolate at his official residence in Lisbon, the statement said.
+His positive test result comes after he tested negative on Jan.
+6 after being in contact with someone who was infected and so resumed his work schedule.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)